ChrisZhu2050/chriszhu2050.github.io/docs/llm-essential-backward-pass.md

          Shape of $\frac{\partial L}{\partial Z}$ is => ($T \times V$)

-       Once above gradient is ready, next will perform the weight of LM Head udpating
+       Once above gradient is ready, next will perform the weight of LM Head updating
        > $W_n=W_o - η*\nabla L(W_o)$

        *This is traditional way which is not used any more*

-         Most popular way:
+         Now most popular way:
        - Global L2 Norm Clipping (max_norm = 1.0)
-         no independent clipping for gradiant of LM Head's weight during pre-training, because it will impact the relevance with weights of transformer.
+         no independent clipping for gradient of LM Head's weight during pre-training, because it will impact the relevance with weights of transformer.
          An example:
            > Gradient of LM Head: [3,4] and  layer gradient: [1,2,2]
            Global L2 Norm = $\sqrt {3^2+4^2+1^2+2^2+2^2}=\sqrt{34} \approx 5.83 $

            Since 5.83 over the max_norm = 1.0,
-           then every gradient elements need to $\times \frac {1.0}{5.83}\approx 0,172$ to do Global Clipping
+           then every gradient elements need to $\times \frac {1.0}{5.83}\approx 0.172$ to do Global Clipping

            *(For SFT/RHDL, may have different approach)*